Yes, this is Mark Stein, your undocumented anchorman sitting in.

 This isn't, by the way, another visit to the ice cream parlor.

-No, uh but your eyes will be after reading the New York Times coverage of the donut story.
+No, but your eyes will be after reading the New York Times coverage of the donut story.

-Uh but this actually isn't.
+But this actually isn't.

-This isn't part of the President's policy of restaurant visits.
+This isn't part of the president's policy of restaurant visits.

 It's not like his hamburger restaurant visit.